mapplus alps - rebuilt from scratch

 - All POI topics have been redefined as WMS (Web Map Services) .
 Thanks to that map display is much faster and larger areas can be shown.

-- For OSM-based POIs, updates take place at least quarterly, this throughout Europe (excluding Northern Scandinavia and parts of Eastern Europe)
+- For OSM-based POIs, updates take place weekly, this throughout Europe (excluding Northern Scandinavia and parts of Eastern Europe)

 - The search funktionality is based on about 10'000'000 objects!